 Immediately after hiring the new management team, ViaWest announces the acquisitions of Consonus on October 4th and SingleEdge on December 6th.
 It could be that the acquisition of Consonus and SingleEdge was a strategic move to prevent C7 Data Centers from acquiring them.

 What is yet to be seen is whether C7 Data Centers or ViaWest will acquire other Utah data center providers Fibernet or Tonaquint in a move to expand their customer base and footprint.

 After the acquisitions of Consonus and SingleEdge, ViaWest soon hired a new General Manager in Salt Lake City and a new Vice President of Marketing.
-Clearly, ViaWest is preparing itself to increase its share of the Utah data center market.
+Clearly, ViaWest is positioning itself to increase its share of the Utah data center market.

 Questions remain though, as to whether the acquisitions of Consonus and SingleEdge will pay off.
-Although SingleEdge has some strong customers, such as Overstock.com, Consonus has been losing some key customers, such as WestHost due to downtime in one of its key data center facilities as a result of a error in their fire systems maintenance.
+Although SingleEdge has some strong customers, such as Overstock.com, Consonus has been losing some key customers, such as WestHost due to downtime in one of its data center facilities as a result of a error in their fire systems maintenance.
 Additionally, with the push for data centers to improve their power consumption efficiency, ViaWest could have to invest substantial capital to upgrade the SingleEdge and Consonus facilities.

 It will be interesting to see whether ViaWest tries to acquire C7 Data Centers to further expand their footprint in the Utah market or if they decide to only expand their current facilities or build additional data center facilities.